NeoGeographyToolkit/StereoPipeline/docs/tools/sat_sim.rst

 The ``sat_sim`` tool can be used to simulate Linescan cameras, with or without jitter.
 Then, instead of many Pinhole cameras and/or images along the orbit, a single Linescan camera and/or image will be created.

-The option ``--num`` (or ``--frame-rate``) will control how many camera samples are created.
+The option ``--num`` (or ``--frame-rate``) will control how many camera samples are created between the first and last image lines (including these lines).
+An additional set of camera samples will be created, with the same total size, before the first and after the last image line, evenly divided between the two, to help with along-track pose interpolation and jitter modeling.

 Lagrange interpolation (with 8th degree polynomials) will be used in between the samples.

 All above modes are supported.
 One has to add to ``sat_sim`` the option ``--sensor-type linescan``.